TMorFig/TMorFig/README.md

 ## Hi there 👋

-I'm Tiago, a computer science student at Porto University
+I'm Tiago, a Computer Science student at the University of Porto.
+Feel free to check out my pinned repositories to see what I've been working on!